validator/validator.github.io/README.md

     Shows the vnu.jar version number.

-For details on using the `vnu.jar` markup checker to provide a service for browser-based checking of HTML documents over the Web, see [Using vnu.jar for Web-based markup checking][4].
+For details on how to provide browser-based checking of documents over the Web using either the `vnu.jar` package or an alternative `vnu.war` package that’s also available, see [Web-based checking with vnu.war or vnu.jar][4].

    [4]: http://validator.github.io/service.html